ElektraInitiative/libelektra/doc/help/kdb-cmerge.md

 #> Create a new key user/their with string "A"
 kdb set user/our "B"
 #> Create a new key user/our with string "B"
-kdb cmerge user/our user/their user/base user/result
+kdb merge user/our user/their user/base user/result
 kdb get user/result
 #>B